The application deadline for Fall 2024 is December 8, 2023.

 - Academic Advising: School of Professional Psychology sends out information on when and how to get registered for classes and review of transfer credits if applicable.

-- Peer advisor: All new students are assigned a peer advisor (a student in the program who has completed one or more years at Spalding) and who will be able to provide practical information that is not available through your faculty advisor or the school office.
+- Peer advisor: All new students are assigned a peer advisor (a student in the program who has completed one or more years at Spalding) who will be able to provide practical information such as where to live, where to find great restaurants, tricks for managing doctoral student life, etc.

 What if you are conditionally admitted?